 Agents generally take you seriously when you are ready to put your money where your mouth is and there's a higher chance that your offer will be conveyed.

 Typically this buy price should be at

 Before you pounce, it is also important to check with a few bankers to triangulate that the property in question is indeed a good deal.
-(If you need time tested & proven advisers like bankers/mortgage brokers/lawyers on your side, drop me a note!)
+(If you want the contacts to my private panel of proven & savvy advisers like bankers, mortgage brokers and lawyers on your side, drop me a note!)